Càrn Dearg (Corrour)

 The name Càrn Dearg (Corrour) translates from Scottish Gaelic as “Red Cairn”.

 Càrn Dearg (Corrour) is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.